6 Evolving Risks Impacting Workplace Injuries

 As the workforce ages, there are increasing instances of injured workers having unrelated, but complicating, medical issues like diabetes, obesity, hypertension, sleep apnea, mental health concerns or other conditions.
 By understanding employee health factors, employers can make plans to support and manage the workforce effectively to reduce this risk.

-5. Opioid Misuse
+5. Opioid misuse

 6EvolvingRisks-OpioidMisuse_2.jpg